Nepal Trekking Gear. What to Wear, What to Take.

 This is where things get complicated, what clothing, shoes, boots, pants, jackets, and so on to wear in Nepal.
 Be safe, always be ready for bad weather.
 But use common sense too.

 Nepal in January (winter) is very different to the peak trekking season in October.
-On our October Everest base camp trek we never saw snow.
+On our October Everest Base Camp trek we never saw snow.
 On the Annapurna Circuit in January-February, we experienced blizzards and waist-deep snow.

-Trekking Boots for Nepal
+Trekking Boots or Shoes for Nepal

 Trekking Boots at Everest Base Camp Best boots for trekking in Nepal

 Me and my boys at Everest Base Camp.
 My elder son and I have the same boots in men’s and women’s versions.
 We both have wide feet and these were perfect.
 They’re from Decathlon.
 My younger son’s boots are also from Decathlon and cheaper.
-They were pretty sweaty.
+They weren’t breathable enough.
 We wouldn’t buy those again but he did OK.
 You can see I’m wearing my Bridgedale trekking socks there too, yoga pants a fleece and a few layers of T shirts.
 A hat and scarf or buff to keep the sun off and for cold are essential.
 Both of the kids are in trekking pants bought in Kathmandu.

 Don’t feel you have to go out and buy the best trekking boots on the market just because you’re going to the Himalayas.